iamlxb3/EMNLP2023-ADOROR/readme.md

 ## Overview

-This repository contains the code for the ADOROR method, where we plan to open source all the code with detailed comments if the paper is accepted
+This repository contains the code for the ADOROR method, where we plan to open source all the code with detailed comments if the paper is accepted.

 ### Code for the core steps